Malwarebytes Antivirus Review 2025: Is It Worth the Hype?

 Malware and antivirus scan

-The Scheduled Scans feature is highly customizable and offers hourly, daily, and weekly scans.
-You can even set it to scan every other day if you like.
+The Scheduled Scans feature is highly customizable, offering hourly, daily, and weekly scan options.

 Phishing protection

-Malwarebytes Premium offers phishing protection, but the free version is for regular clean-up functions missed by other antivirus software.
+Malwarebytes Premium offers phishing protection, but the free version is designed for regular cleanup functions that other antivirus software may miss.

 Real-time protection